cruft-city/cruft-city.github.io/_drafts/2022-2-28-bicgstab.md

 $$ Ax = b $$

-But why should you care?
-You solved linear systems like this in middle school (maybe not using matrices, but its the same idea).
+These kinds of systems show up in middle school math (maybe not using matrices, but its the same idea).
 As it turns out, linear systems can be a tool for solving hard problems, and a useful one at that.
 Additionally, we have really good tools for solving linear systems very quickly.
 In school, you probably solved small linear systems of maybe two equations and two unknowns like our example above, but linear systems can be huge and in practice they often are.
 Our little exercise substituting one equation into another works generally, but when there are hundreds of thousands of equations to solve, or when we need to solve equations in nanoseconds, it becomes the work of a computer.

 Such large linear systems often appear in optimization problems where the goal is to maximize something according to some constraints.
 As such, they are useful almost everywhere optimization is found from vaccine design, to robotics, to event planning (logistics), personal finance (economics), and many other fields.

+### Performance
+So how fast is this FPGA implementation?
+As it turns out, matrices can have significant structure which makes some algorithms mush better than others.
+In this case, I made this specifically with the idea of solving linear systems in quadratic programs resulting from a model predictive controller (posts on these forthcoming), so let's test it on some of those matrices.
+Up to this point, I haven't implemented any optimizations which exploit the structure of these matrices, but maybe that will come later.

+I am going to benchmark against Numpy, which is comparable to C (perhaps slightly slower).
+I am most interested in how the performance of the implementation scales.
+In the following test, I will solve matrices of increasing size and compare the speed between Numpy and my FPGA implementation.
+I benchmark against two algorithms using Numpy, the first is NP_BiCGSTAB, which is the same algorithm as implemented on the FPGA, but running in python.
+The second python benchmark is NP_LAPACK which uses Numpy's linear system solver (which in turn uses LAPACK's _gesv routine).

+The test uses matrices of sizes between 10 and ###### the largest problem that my implementation can fit in the FPGA.

+Here a plot of the performance: